-Our southern neighbor is a very popular destination for Canadians, pandemic or not.
-And many are asking us numerous questions about how Canadians can travel to the United States.
-And many are a little confused about the rules.
-So we’ll help you out—especially since it’s pretty simple, honestly.
+Our southern neighbor is statistically the most popular destination for Canadians (by far), pandemic or not.
+And many are asking us many questions about how Canadians can travel to the United States, especially with their different approach to managing the 21st month of the pandemic.
+So we’ll help you out—especially since it’s honestly pretty simple.

 While you wait for our useful FAQ with answers to 60+ questions, Flytrippers has already shared its ultimate guide to traveling during a pandemic as part of our mission to help you travel more for less.